Popular Canadian pop singer. The most famous Canadian singers and singers

 English chess player, international grandmaster

-Canadian singer, songwriter, guitarist
+Canadian singer, composer, guitarist

 What else to read